 Articles

-How To Avoid Choking Posted over 10 years ago
+How To Avoid Choking Posted about 11 years ago

 The choke tackle has become a common feature of rugby in recent years, with the Irish national side among the leading proponents of the defensive skill.
 The term ‘choke tackle’ refers to the specific skill of holding a tackled player up off the ground, turning the contact situation into a maul and earning a turnover scrum in reward.
 Here in Ireland, players like Donncha O’Callaghan, Jamie Heaslip and Jonny Sexton are particularly strong in this area.